sait-wbdv/sample-code/frontend/image-performance/README.md

     ">
     ```

+    **Consideration for Chrome**: It will load a larger image if you increase the viewport but will _not_ load a smaller image if you decrease the viewport.
+    {:.notice--warning}

 4. Add support for retina displays using the `x` notation.
 Swap out a larger image on mobile if the display is high resolution.

     ```html